Slice preparation: Benefits

+Limitations

-However, slice preparation also has some drawbacks.
+Slice preparation also has some drawbacks.
 Most obviously, an isolated slice lacks the usual input and output connections present in the whole brain.
 Further, the slicing process may itself compromise the tissue.
 To minimize complications in the slicing process, a more sophisticated tissue slicer may be used such as the Compresstome, a type of vibrating microtome used to maximizes the amount of viable tissue cells.
 Additionally, slicing of the brain can damage the top and bottom of the section, but beyond that, the process of decapitation and extraction of the brain before the slice is placed in solution may have effects on the tissue which are not yet understood.
+The slice preparation procedure itself induces a rapid and robust phenotype change in microglia, the consequences of which need to be taken into consideration when interpreting results.
 During recording, the tissue also "ages", degrading at a faster rate than in the intact animal.
 Finally, the artificial composition of the bathing solution means that the presence and relative concentrations of the necessary compounds may not be present.